liskovaf/COCONUT/README.md

 # Feature interrelation profiling
-My diploma thesis work: feature interrelation profiling of natural products and comerically available compounds using COCONUT and ZINC dataset.
+Feature interrelation profiling of natural products and comerically available compounds using COCONUT and ZINC dataset.
 # Step by step
 ## 01_11_2021
 **Coconut database analysis from sdf file**